 “Jesus turned the tables to prove He was no pushover!
 So I’m going to do the same and whoop, your, butt!”

 No, friend.
 He wouldn’t.
-On this side of the Cross, He’s wooing unbelievers not trying to cause them pain–and He never did try to cause them pain.
-He doesn’t bring tragedy onto a person and then swoop around to the backside of that tragedy to comfort them.
+On this side of the Cross He’s wooing unbelievers not trying to cause them pain, and He never did try to cause them pain.
+Jesus doesn’t bring tragedy onto a person and then swoop around to the backside of that tragedy to comfort them.
 What a monster He would be.
 This world brings enough trouble on its own.
 He came to save us from it, not heap on more heartache.

 He was standing up for you and me, dear Gentile.

 This one section of the temple was designated for non-Jews.
 We weren’t allowed to go anywhere else except this small area to pray.
 The Gentiles who came to this part of the temple courts believed in Yahweh–the God of the Jews–but knew they weren’t included in their Covenant.

 They didn’t follow Moses out of Egypt, they didn’t walk through the muck of the bottom of the sea, nor did they promise God they’d do everything written in the book of the Law (see Exodus 19:8, 24:3).
 Yet they still believed in God.
 They had faith.
 Faith is what has always justified a person, not the Law, but that subject is for another day (see Romans 1:17, Galatians 3:11, Hebrews 10:38).

 Jesus knew this one small part of the temple gave them hope.
 Jesus knew that many Gentiles who were saved by faith went there to pray.
 It was a place of prayer for them; a geographic location of comfort, of longing for something better than being rejected because of their race.
 The promise God made to Abraham before Israel was even formed, this area of the temple was specifically designed for that promise (see Genesis 22:15-18).